 Let me next cover the areas where 7Sage has some advantages when studying for the LSAT.
-I’ve got them winning on value, live classes, and analytics.
+I’ve got them winning when it comes to live classes, analytics, and admissions assistance.

 My second win for 7Sage is their live classes.
 There are usually 2 to 4 classes per day, and you can drop in and out as you want.
 The classes all cover different topics and testing points, and are very useful for the little niche that they cover.